performancecopilot/grafana-pcp/src/datasources/redis/README.md

 either locally or on a remote host.
 The pmproxy daemon can be local or remote, and uses the Redis time-series database (local or remote) for persistent storage.

-_Please note: this datasource plugin is under development, so the installation and configuration instructions are more convoluted than they will be once this has been released for general use._

 ### Grafana Installation and configuration on Fedora FC29 or later:
  * grafana is now in the 'updates' repo on Fedora F29 and later.
  * To install grafana: `dnf install grafana`